sudara/pamplejuce/README.md

 ## How do I build JuceHeader.h

-Using JuceHeader.h has been deprecated for some time, so if it's a new project, I would definitely avoid it!
+Using `JuceHeader.h` has been deprecated for some time — if it's a new project, definitely avoid it!

-Instead, just include the `.h` files you need from the juce modules you are using, like `#include "juce_gui_basics/juce_gui_basics.h"`
+Instead, directly include the `.h` files you need from the juce modules you are using, like `#include "juce_gui_basics/juce_gui_basics.h"`

 If you are converting an older project, it's still worth the conversion away from `JuceHeader.h` to using the actual juce modules you need.
 You'll get faster compilation, autocomplete, etc. You can [see an example of the conversion I did for the pluginval project](https://github.com/Tracktion/pluginval/pull/90/files).
-It's less scary than you are imagining: just make sure the `juce::` prefix is added everywhere, try to compile and your IDE will yell at you when you need to include one of the modules :)
+It's less scary than you think: just make sure the `juce::` prefix is added everywhere, try to compile and your IDE will yell at you when you need to include one of the modules :)

 ## Contributing

 Thanks to everyone who has contacted me over discord DM and/or contributed to the repository.

 This repository covers a _lot_ of ground.
 JUCE itself has a lot of surface area.
 It's a group effort to maintain the garden and keep things nice!